inaimathi/langnostic/posts/strifebarge-update-and-my-secure-misconceptions.md

 ...
 ```

 I estimate having spent a good twenty minutes or so puzzling over why `(ships a-player)` was suddenly returning a very odd list of elements once a game had started.
 The reason is that `mapcan` uses `nconc` to put its results together, which means that the arguments are going to be modified destructively.
-So I guess this is another place where [State Is Hard](http://langnostic.blogspot.com/2011/04/game-jam.html).
+So I guess this is another place where [State Is Hard](/posts/game-jam#april-25).
 I ended up defining the functional, unary `mapcan` seen above, which suffices for my purposes.

 And on we go to the `diff`s.
-I don't actually expect anyone to read past this, by the way, but thinking about code I wrote well enough to explain it prosaically has proven to be a very effective technique<a name="note-Sat-Mar-03-202120EST-2012"></a>[|6|](#foot-Sat-Mar-03-202120EST-2012).
+I don't actually expect anyone to read past this, by the way, but thinking about code I wrote well enough to explain it prosaically has proven to be a very effective technique[^literate-programming].
 Oh, also, before I forget, we've gone from 220 lines to about 550 (and that new count *doesn't* include the license info, generated css/js, or any of the images being tracked as binary files).

+[^literate-programming]: I'm actually giving more and more thought to the [literate programming](http://en.wikipedia.org/wiki/Literate_programming) idea for specifically this reason.

 ```diff
 diff --git a/board.lisp b/board.lisp